snowdamiz/dcmc-form-1/README.md

 yarn start
 ```

-Once the server is up test the deployment localy using this url
+Once the server is up test the deployment localy using this url.
+If you see a bunch of minified javascript that means the test server is set up.

 ```
 http://localhost:8080/dist/bundle.js